HHS/ASPR-ms-util/README.md

 [![GPL LICENSE][license-shield]][license-url]
 [![GitHub contributors][contributors-shield]][contributors-url]

-# Modeling Utilities Repository
+# Modeling Utilities

-This project contains useful tools and utilities that are useful to use with simulation models.
+This project contains tools and utilities that are useful to use with simulation models.
 More Specifically, these utilities are used within [GCM](https://github.com/HHS/ASPR-8) and thus this project is required to be cloned and built in order to use GCM.

 ## Requirements